-Going to an IEP meeting was always an emotional experience for me.
-After a couple of years of meetings with a group of people—teachers, psychologists, administrators—who had obviously already made many decisions regarding my son, and meetings where a “draft” IEP was handed to me when I walked in the door, I decided to make some changes in what I did.
+Going to an Individualized Educational Plan (IEP) meeting was always an emotional experience for me.
+After a couple of years of meetings with a group of people – teachers, psychologists and administrators – who had obviously already made many decisions regarding my son, and meetings where a “draft” IEP was handed to me when I walked in the door, I decided to make some changes in what I did.

-First, I took a class on IEPs, offered by our local Arc (the national organization for people with intellectual disabilities, www.thearc.org).
+First, I took a class on IEPs, offered by our local Arc (the national organization for people with intellectual disabilities.
 The best part was that they spoke about the specific IEP form that our school district used, not a generic one.

 Next, I asked my husband to come with me to every meeting.
 In general, when my husband was there (this may just have been my perception), the school personnel were nicer and talked to me in a more respectful way.
 In those rare cases when my husband could not come, I would bring a friend, but it was not the same.

 I began to ask for the “draft” ahead of time.
 In the meantime, I would draft my own IEP.
-I never walked into a meeting without knowing exactly what I wanted my son to work on for the next year—and I had it in writing.
-In the weeks prior to the IEP meeting, I would put a notebook on the kitchen counter, in which I would jot down, as the thoughts occurred to me, my son’s strengths, needs, and the goals I wanted him to pursue.
+I never walked into a meeting without knowing exactly what I wanted my son to work on for the next year, and I had it in writing.
+In the weeks prior to the IEP meeting, I would put a notebook on the kitchen counter, in which I would jot down my son’s strengths and needs, as well as the goals I wanted him to pursue.